ebot1234/OpenFMS_OLD/README.md

 Field Lighting:

-We will be using a DMX controller* and DMX controlled led pixels* for our Field like FIRST's setup.
+We will be using one Advantek PixelLight 16 Pixel Controller.
+The led pixels will be the INVOLT 16.4ft WS2812B led strip.